Dozens resign at Hungary’s main news site after editor fired

-BUDAPEST, Hungary (AP) — Dozens of journalists, including top editors, were resigning Friday from Hungary’s main news site because of the firing earlier this week of Index.hu’s editor-in-chief.
+BUDAPEST, Hungary (AP) — Dozens of journalists, including top editors, resigned Friday from Hungary’s main news site because of the firing earlier this week of Index.hu’s editor-in-chief.

-Close to 60 Index staff members said they were leaving the country’s most-read website because the dismissal of Szabolcs Dull endangered its professional independence and its future.
+Over 80 Index staff members, the vast majority of the newsroom, said they were leaving the country’s most-read website because the dismissal of Szabolcs Dull endangered its professional independence and its future.
 A march and rally are planned Friday night in solidarity with Index.

 The website has long been a target of Hungarian Prime Minister Viktor Orban, who once called it a “fake news factory,” and the recent acquisition of control over the news site’s advertising sales by Orban allies was considered a bad omen for its independence.